 Humans tend to make tea from the leaves and call many of the other shed that plants products “food.”
 In this way, people ingest a fair amount of oxalate every day.
 This amount varies according to which varieties of vegetables and plants people eat, how much of them they ingest, and the original groundwater calcium content of the field where the plant was grown.

-Dietary oxalate constitutes about 50% of the total oxalate excreted in the urine.
+Dietary oxalate constitutes about 50% or more of the total oxalate excreted in the urine.
 The rest comes from endogenous hepatic production.
 Oxalate has no beneficial role in human nutrition and passes through the system until it is excreted in the urine.
 The problem is that once in the urine, oxalate tightly binds to any available calcium and starts to make calcium oxalate crystals and stones.
 Oxalate is 15 to 20 times stronger than calcium as a chemical promoter of nephrolithiasis, and the majority of calcium stones in humans are largely composed of calcium oxalate.

 "Normal" urinary excretion is up to about 40 mg of oxalate daily, but the goal is to get this level down to less than 25 mg per day or less than 15 mg/L of urine in calcium oxalate stone formers.